Kaunas: Economy

 There are also some innovative companies located in Kaunas, such as leading wholesaler of computer components, data storage media "ACME group", internet and TV provider, communications JSC "Mikrovisata group", developer and producer original products for TV and embedded technologies JSC "Selteka".
 Joint Lithuanian-German company "Net Frequency", based in Kaunas, is a multimedia and technology service provider.
 Kaunas is also home to R&D department of Dassault Systèmes producing world-leading modeling tools software CATIA.
 A LED lighting assembly plant was opened in Kaunas by South Korean company LK Technology in February 2011.
 JSC "Baltic car equipment" is one of the leaders in Baltic countries, in the field of manufacturing electronic equipment for automobiles.
 It also specialises in development of new telemetry, data base creation, mobile payment projects.
 Kaunas Free Economic Zone established in 1996 has also attracted some investors from abroad, including the development of the new 200 MW Cogeneration Power Plant project, proposed by the Finnish capital company Fortum Heat Lithuania.
 Before its disestablishment, Air Lithuania had its head office in Kaunas.
 Kaunas Hydroelectric Power Plant is the largest one in Lithuania.

 Some notable changes are under construction and in the stage of disputes.
 The construction of a new landmark of Kaunas—the Žalgiris Arena—began in the autumn of 2008.
 It was completed in August 2011.
 Currently discussions are underway about the further development of the Vilijampolė district on the right bank of the Neris River and the Nemunas River, near their confluence.

 In October 2017, an automotive parts and technologies manufacturer Continental AG decided to invest over 95 million euros to build a new factory in Kaunas, which is the largest direct investment from a foreign country.

 Kaunas is also known for its programmers, as they developed a software for the American billionaire Robert Pera's Ubiquiti Networks product NanoStation, therefore the company established a R&D division Ubiquiti Networks Europe in Kaunas.

 Demographics

 Today, with more than 94% of its citizens being ethnic Lithuanians, Kaunas is one of the most Lithuanian cities in the country.

-Ethnic composition As of the last census in 2021, out of a total population of 298,753:
+Ethnic composition per the latest census in 2021, out of a total population of 298,753: